plone/documentation/manage/deploying/production/digitalocean_deployment.rst

 In addition, Digital Ocean is a service that provides VPS and root access for users, which makes it very convenient since there are services that do not give full control over the VPS.
-Since it is cheap and reliable, we will choose Digital Ocean for our development environment in this tutorial
+Because it is cheap and reliable, we will choose Digital Ocean for our development environment in this tutorial

 Setting up accounts and droplets
 ================================